jontyop/SILENT-SOBX-MD/README.md

 <br>

-`✠ HOW TO DEPLOY SILENT-SOBX-MD ON HEROKU WATCH VIDEO AND SUPPORT OUR YOUTUBE CHANNEL ✠`
+`✠ HOW TO DEPLOY RIJU XMD ON HEROKU WATCH VIDEO AND SUPPORT OUR YOUTUBE CHANNEL ✠`

 -------------